rsa17826/vex-plus-plus/readme.md

       - **editorBarOffset**: can be used to place the editor bar a the bottom of the screen instead of the top, or just shift it down a bit to prevent it from being covered by other programs while in fullscreen or when the window is otherwise at the top of the screen
       - **editorBarColumns**: the amount of columns in the editor bar. if you want a horizontal layout just make this number large and if using a vertical layout make this number small.
       - **editorBarPosition**: moves the editor bar to either top, bottom, left, or right of the screen
+      - **reorganizingEditorBar**: enable to setart reorginizing the editor bar by dragging the blocks around
       - **showEditorBarBlockMissingErrors**: shows an error if a block in the editor bar doesn't exist in the game

   - ### limits